nistordamianc/telemetry-pkg/README.md

 This package is used to collect data and log it on various channels.

-The library is configurable via the config.ini file.
+The library is configurable via the .env file.

 Available drivers: